stobiewan/Adversary/README.md

 seemed lots of people had trouble, you also need something like apt build essential or VS2013 or 15 etc.

-I've hopefully removed node_modules from repo so you'll need to also do npm install to get started.
+I've removed node_modules from repo so you'll need to also do npm install to get started.

 To run tests which use async you need: